indriatmoko07/REfind/README.md

 # REfind
 REfind provides several functions to assist users in finding the best restriction enzymes for PCR-RFLP-based species identification.
 This package is available only on GitHub.
-REfind will install all required dependencies from CRAN, but you have to install Biostrings manually from Bioconductor prior to installing REfind
+REfind will install all required dependencies from CRAN, but you have to install Biostrings manually from Bioconductor prior to installing REfind.
+Update 21/2/2024.
+Because seqRFLP as one of dependency is no longer available from cran, I add a short script to install seqRFLP from github

 ```
 if (!requireNamespace("BiocManager", quietly = TRUE))